Google can enforce fake-engagement rules at the profile level.

 Barry Schwartz's July 2026 report that repeat violations can extend restrictions, in some cases doubling their length.

 - New reviews paused.
-The profile can't receive new reviews or ratings for a set period.
-Every request you send during the window is wasted.
+Google says a restricted profile may be unable to receive new reviews or ratings for a set period.

 - Google's Business Profile policies overview